SafetyNetLLC/AuroraBoot-PXEBootCmd/README.md

 ### Development

-After doing your changes to the sources you can build the project using the provided scripts:
+After making changes to the source code, you can build the project using the provided scripts:

 ### Build the Go binary